viveksood97/LiDAR-Odometry/README.md

 **ATE RMSE**: 0.1361 m | **Yaw RMSE**: 1.59° | **Avg Rate**: 19.7 Hz

+Note: We see an ofset of about 0.07m from the start which can be attributed to the fact that for me the the robot starts at (0,0,0) which is probably not true for the ground truth data

 | Metric | Translation | Yaw | Rate (Hz) |
 |--------|-------------|-----|-----------|
 | RMSE | 0.1361 m | 1.59° |  |